Purple-Recovery/purple-recovery/README.md

    * Resides on client-side only

 _FormSubmissionController_
-  * This component receives a form submission from FormVerificationController, captures the fields and sends the data to Firebase for storage
+  * This component receives a form submission from FormValidationController and sends the data to the DropANoteModel
-  * Communicates with Firebase to send submission data
+  * Communicates with DropANoteModel to register a successful submission
+  * Displays SubmissionSuccessView on successful submission
   * Resides on client-side only